Stray/robotlegs-utilities-SignalMediator/ReadMe.md

 **You can also use the SignalMap outside of SignalMediator**

 `SignalMap` itself has no dependencies and can be used within a complex view, a service or any other place it might be useful to you.
 Even a controller if you're into that kind of thing.

+**Compatibility**

+This should be compatible with any 1.x robotlegs release, and at least 0.7 and 0.8 releases of signals.
+The SignalMap makes use of the Vector class - available only in Flash Player 10+.
+It should be trivial to switch out the Vector for an array if you required FP 9 usage.